-2 Identify resources needed including overall space needs to accommodate expansion of Juvenile Specialty Courts and related support services.
-Current Status: IN PROGRESS % Completed Analysis was completed identifying need for more space 20% resulting in several Juvenile Collaborative Courts being Owner moved to the largest courtroom in the juvenile courthouse.
-Courts (V.2.5) 3 Develop a detailed phased plan aligning the staffing and res source needs with the implementation of the identified Juvenile Specialty Cou rts.
-Current Status: IN PROGRESS % Completed Details plans for the expansion of the Family Treatment 10% Court are in progress and anticipated to include resources Owner from SSA, HCA, and Probation.
+2 Identify resources needed including overall space needs to expansion of Juvenile Specialty Courts and related support Current Status: IN PROGRESS % Completed Analysis was completed identifying need for more space 20% resulting in several Juvenile Collaborative Courts being Owner moved to the largest courtroom in the juvenile courthouse.
+Courts (V.2.5) 3 Develop a detailed phased plan aligning the staffing and restricted implementation of the identified Juvenile Specialty Court Current Status: IN PROGRESS % Completed 10% Details plans for the expansion of the Family Treatment Court and in progress and anti-in stand to include assessment.
+Court are in progress and anticipated to include resources Owner from SSA, HCA, and Probation.
 Courts (V.2.7)